Skip to main content

 • where there is no route information (Nil), such as ointments that are medical devices

-• invalid concepts will not be updated and so will retain their existing form
+• invalid concepts were not updated and so retained their existing form

 Updated to a ‘new form’

-The following will be updated to a 'new form':
+The following were updated to a 'new form':

-• where the VMP has a route of auricular the VMP drug form will be updated to ear ointment
+• where the VMP has a route of auricular the VMP drug form was updated to ear ointment

-• where the VMP has a route of cutaneous the VMP drug form will be updated to cutaneous ointment
+• where the VMP has a route of cutaneous the VMP drug form was updated to cutaneous ointment

-• where the VMP has the routes cutaneous and nasal the VMP drug form will be updated to cutaneous or nasal ointment
+• where the VMP has the routes cutaneous and nasal the VMP drug form was updated to cutaneous or nasal ointment

-• where the VMP has a route of transdermal the VMP drug form will be updated to transdermal ointment
+• where the VMP has a route of transdermal the VMP drug form was updated to transdermal ointment

 Updated to an ‘existing form’

-The following will be updated to an 'existing form':
+The following were updated to an 'existing form':

-• where the VMP has the routes of Cutaneous and Rectal the VMP drug form will be updated to Rectal ointment
+• where the VMP had the routes of Cutaneous and Rectal the VMP drug form was updated to Rectal ointment

 Route(s)